- Must be enrolled as a full-time student at UW-Madison in both semesters of the Academic Year

 Applicants will be judged by the Student Awards Committee.
 You may apply for a specific award below however the Committee will consider all eligible applications for relevant awards.
 The Committee will review your transcript.

-Submit the following (in PDF) by the deadline above via Scholarships@UW in your student center or here: http://scholarships.wisc.edu/Scholarships/
+Submit the following (in PDF) by the deadline above via "Scholarships @ UW" in your student center or here: https://scholarships.wisc.edu/ScholarshipApp/

 - Statement of current research/teaching activity and future plans as a physics major (one page)